 Bengali women love to wear payel along with toe rings.
 These are chains for the ankles and come in various designs and styles.
 Married women prefer wearing the simpler silver based payels or anklets for their regular use.
 It is called “Nupur” in Bengali.
 Read Anklets

 The Bengali culture promotes the use of ivory through jewellery.
 Bengal women wear ivory based pendants and bangles.
 However, they also wear other jewellery pieces made from ivory like nose rings, hair clasps, armlets, hair pins and necklaces.
 These ornaments are much lighter in weight and involve intricate works of the artisans.

 Bengali Women Prefer Ivory for Adoring their Hair

-You can also see my favourite statement necklace here:
+You can also see my favorite statement necklace here: